mahmoud-mohamed107/Apple_Retail-Analysis-/README.md

 - Identifying high-claim product categories to improve quality and service design.

 ---

-## Database Schema (Simplified Explanation)

-The dataset consists of **five main tables** that represent Apple’s retail and warranty operations.
-Below is a simple description of each table and what kind of information it contains.

-### 1. Stores Table
-This table contains basic information about each Apple retail store around the world.
-It includes:
-- **Store ID:** A unique code for every store.
-- **Store Name:** The name used to identify the branch.
-- **City and Country:** The location details of the store.

-Essentially, it helps us understand *where* each sale happened.

----

-### 2. Category Table
-This is a short reference table that lists all the product categories.
-For example: “iPhone,” “iPad,” “Mac,” “Accessories,” “Wearables.”
-Each category has:
-- **Category ID** — the code used to link it to products.
-- **Category Name** — the readable name of the product group.

-This table helps group different products under one umbrella for analysis.

----

-### 3. Products Table
-This table stores all the details about Apple products themselves.
-It includes:
-- **Product ID:** The unique code for each item (like iPhone 14 Pro, iPad Mini, etc.).
-- **Product Name:** The full name of the product.
-- **Category ID:** A reference that links the product to its category (from the Category table).
-- **Launch Date:** The date the product was officially released.
-- **Price:** The selling price of the product.

-This table is the main reference for analyzing what was sold and when it was launched.

----

-### 4. Sales Table
-This is one of the core tables in the analysis — it records every sale transaction.
-Each row represents a specific sale and contains:
-- **Sale ID:** The transaction number.
-- **Sale Date:** When the sale occurred.
-- **Store ID:** Where the sale took place.
-- **Product ID:** Which product was sold.
-- **Quantity:** How many units were sold in that transaction.

-This table connects the **stores** and **products** tables and lets us calculate total sales per product, per region, or per year.

----

-### 5. Warranty Table
-This table contains all information related to warranty claims submitted by customers.
-Each record represents a single claim and includes:
-- **Claim ID:** The unique number for each warranty claim.
-- **Claim Date:** When the customer submitted the claim.
-- **Sale ID:** A link to the specific sale transaction (from the Sales table).
-- **Repair Status:** Whether the claim was “Paid,” “Repaired,” or “Warranty Void.”

-This table is essential for understanding product reliability and customer satisfaction.

----
+stores: Contains information about Apple retail stores.

+store_id: Unique identifier for each store.
+store_name: Name of the store.
+city: City where the store is located.
+country: Country of the store.

+category: Holds product category information.

+category_id: Unique identifier for each product category.
+category_name: Name of the category.

+products: Details about Apple products.

+product_id: Unique identifier for each product.
+product_name: Name of the product.
+category_id: References the category table.
+launch_date: Date when the product was launched.
+price: Price of the product.

+sales: Stores sales transactions.

+sale_id: Unique identifier for each sale.
+sale_date: Date of the sale.
+store_id: References the store table.
+product_id: References the product table.
+quantity: Number of units sold.

+warranty: Contains information about warranty claims.

+claim_id: Unique identifier for each warranty claim.
+claim_date: Date the claim was made.
+sale_id: References the sales table.
+repair_status: Status of the warranty claim (e.g., Paid, Repaired, Warranty Void).

 ## Data Preparation and Methodology